Project planning

 By first outlining construction processes for all these areas that commonly get miscommunicated or forgotten, business owners will have a more efficient way to keep everyone in the loop without spending hours and hours on just phone calls.

-What are some tips for finding workflow inefficiencies?
+What are some tips for finding construction workflow inefficiencies?

 Use these four tips to locate and fix workflow issues: